smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 To get the example app, download or clone the [sdl_java_suite](https://github.com/smartdevicelink/sdl_java_suite).
 The _Hello Sdl Android_ app is a package within the SDL Android library.
 Open the `sdl_java_suite/android` project using "Open an existing Android Studio project" in [Android Studio](https://developer.android.com/studio/index.html).
 We will use Android Studio throughout this guide as it is the official IDE for Android development.
 !@

-@![javaSE]
-First, make sure you download or clone the latest release from [GitHub](https://github.com/smartdevicelink/sdl_java_suite).
-It is a [project](https://github.com/smartdevicelink/sdl_java_suite/tree/master/javaSE/hello_sdl_java) within the SDL Java Suite root directory.
-Then, open the _Hello Sdl_ project in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
-!@

-@![javaEE]
-Make sure that you follow the steps in [Installation](Getting Started/Installation) and [Integration Basics](Getting Started/Integration Basics - Java) sections to create a new JavaEE SDL project before continuing this section.

-!!!
-NOTE
-The [Hello Sdl JavaEE](https://github.com/smartdevicelink/sdl_java_suite/tree/master/javaEE/hello_sdl_java_ee) has some code commented out and cannot be compiled.
-The project just includes samples for `SdlService` and `Main` classes that can be copied to the new JavaEE project that you create by following the steps in [Installation page](Getting Started/Installation).
-!!!
-!@

 @![javascript]
 The [JavaScript Suite repository on GitHub](https://github.com/smartdevicelink/sdl_javascript_suite/tree/master/examples) provides example apps for both the browser and for NodeJS.
 This includes a WebEngine app, a WebSocket client app, a WebSocket server app, and a TCP client app.
 The examples in the folders already come with their own SDL library build files.
 Check each example app's `readme.md` file for more information on how to run the respective app.
 !@

-## Additional Examples
-For more examples go to the [SmartDeviceLink Examples](https://github.com/SmartDeviceLink-Examples) GitHub organization.
-Download or clone any of these projects.

-@![iOS]
-The examples available include an [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_ios) and an [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_ios).

-The [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_ios) uses the OpenWeather API to implement a basic connected weather app with SDL UI.
-This example showcases changing screen template items for certain weather forecasts, displaying hourly and daily weather in popup menus, and showing weather alerts with SDL Alerts.

-The [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_ios) utilizes the MapBox API to create a basic video streaming map app.
-The example navigation app can be used as a reference for developers who want to create their own navigation app.
-!@

-@![android]
-The examples available include the [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_android), [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_android), and the [SDL Capabilities app](https://github.com/SmartDeviceLink-Examples/SDL-Capabilities-Android).

-The [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_android) uses the OpenWeather API to implement a basic connected weather app with SDL UI.
-This example showcases multiple screens for different weather forecast types, displaying hourly and daily weather in popup menus, and showing weather alerts with SDL Alerts.

-The [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_android) uses the MapBox API to create a basic video streaming map app.
-The example navigation app can be used as a reference for developers who want to create their own navigation app.

-The [SDL Capabilities app](https://github.com/SmartDeviceLink-Examples/SDL-Capabilities-Android) showcases various capabilities of SDL.
-!@

-!!!
-NOTE
-Some examples require obtaining API tokens from third parties for data and services.
-For all of thse examples follow the setup instructions as outlined in their **README.md**.
-!!!

 @![iOS]
 ## Connecting to an Infotainment System